Aesti: Overview

 Tacitus described the Aesti as having lived "upon the right of the Suevian Sea" and had the same customs and attire as the Germanic Suevi.
 It has been suggested that the Aesti worshipped the mother of the gods, similar to the Nerthus cult among northern Germanic peoples.
 Though they were most likely of Baltic origin, they had extensively intermingled with the neighbouring Gothic tribes.

 Tacitus wrote that the Aesti were "the only people who collect amber—glaesum is their own word for it—in the shallows or even on the beach".
 Glaesum, an apparently Latinised word for amber (in Latin, sucinum), is the only surviving example of the Aestian language.
-The word is quoted of being of Germanic origin, given its similarity to the Gothic word glas.
+The word is thought to be of Germanic origin, given its similarity to the Gothic word glas.
 Tacitus, however, describes the language of the Aestii as closer to that spoken in Britain than those of other neighbouring tribes.

 The Old Prussian and modern Lithuanian names for the Vistula Lagoon, Aīstinmari and Aistmarės, respectively, appear to derive from Aesti and mari ("lagoon" or "fresh-water bay"), which suggests that the area around the lagoon had links with the Aesti.